L’Oréal Act for Dermatology

 20250403-LOREAL-BANNER-640x360-V3

 Act 3.
-Empowering Skin Health Carers with Education
+Empowering Healthcare Professionals through Education

-Today, 62% of dermatology literature published remains behind a paywall and only 4% of all articles are from low-to-middle income countries authors and available on open access*.
-LOOP (L'Oréal Open Access for Publications) is a €2 million initiative designed to democratize access to dermatological literature, especially for researchers and practitioners in low-to-middle income countries.
-It addresses the challenge of paywalled content in two ways: First, it directly funds open-access publishing of research.
-Second, it is building a consortium of leading dermatology journals and publishers to provide access to their paywalled content for users in these countries.
+Today, 62% of dermatology literature published remains behind a paywall and only 4% of all articles are from low-to-middle income countries authors and available on open access.
+LOOP addresses the challenge of paywalled content in two ways.
+First, it directly funds open-access article publication costs for low-and-middle income country authors.
+Second, it builds a consortium of leading dermatology journals and publishers to provide access to their paywalled content for users in these countries.

 References: